Engee documentation

 To use this parameter, set the Conductivity type parameter to Tabulated data.

-Temperature vector - vector of temperature values for usage in the thermal conductivity table
+Temperature vector is a vector of temperature values for use in the thermal conductivity table

-A vector of temperature values corresponding to the values of the Thermal conductivity vector parameters.
+A vector of temperature values corresponding to the values of the parameter Thermal conductivity vector.
 The vector must be strictly increasing.
-The values may be irregularly arranged.
+The values may be unevenly spaced.
 The vector must contain at least two values.

 Dependencies